whydoesanyonecare/Plutonium-versions-of-T6-custom-survival-maps/README.md

 Installion Guide for Compiled file: https://forum.plutonium.pw/topic/6966/how-to-use-a-mod-menu-without-injecting-loading-gsc-scripts-client-sided

 GSC Toolkit zip has compiler.
-To compile file you have to drag and drop the uncompiled file on the gsc compiler.exe and wait till its done.
+To compile file you have to drag and drop the uncompiled file on the compiler.exe and wait till its done.

 GSC Toolkit = https://drive.google.com/open?id=1YcsRkpWPcP52Yg9rF_HThGofitgyJYDZ